Zion To Bryce Canyon National Park Road Trip (+ Map)

-Even though Zion and Bryce are fairly close to each other, they’re drastically different parks.
+Even though Zion and Bryce Canyon are fairly close to each other, they’re drastically different parks.
 If you’re planning a trip to Utah, I highly recommend you include both of these on your road trip itinerary.
-It’s less than a 2 hour drive from Zion National Park to Bryce Canyon, and an incredibly scenic one, too!
+It’s less than a 2 hour drive from Zion to Bryce Canyon National Park, and an incredibly scenic one, too!

-I’ve been to Zion and Bryce many times.
+I’ve been to Zion and Bryce Canyon many times.
 Utah is one of my favorite places to road trip, especially while living in my camper van full-time.
-I’ve spent quite a bit of time in Zion and Bryce Canyon and I’m sharing my favorite spots to visit with you!
+As a result, I’ve spent a lot of time exploring from Zion to Bryce Canyon and I’m sharing my favorite spots to visit with you!

 In this article:

-• Distance From Zion To Bryce + Best Route
+• Distance From Zion To Bryce Canyon + Best Route And Stops

 • Where To Stay

-This blog post covers Zion, Bryce Canyon and the best stops in between.
+This blog post covers Zion, Bryce Canyon National Park and the best stops in between.
 If you’re planning a more extensive road trip through Utah I recommend seeing all of the Mighty 5!

-Along the route from Zion to Arches you’ll pass Bryce Canyon, Capitol Reef and Canyonlands – completing the Utah Mighty 5.
+Along the route from Zion to Arches you’ll pass Bryce Canyon, Capitol Reef and Canyonlands – completing the Mighty Five Utah National Parks road trip.

-The drive between Zion and Bryce is 1 hour and 54 minutes, and it’s 84 miles.
+The drive between Zion and Bryce Canyon is 1 hour and 54 minutes, and it’s 84 miles.

 While there are a few routes between the two parks, I recommend taking RT 89 to Scenic Byway 12.